-NBA Rumors: Matt Barnes Reveals Why Chris Paul And Blake Griffin Failed To Win NBA Title In L.A.
+NBA Rumors: Matt Barnes Reveals Why Chris Paul And Blake Griffin Failed To Win NBA Title With L.A.
 Clippers

 — NBC Sports (@NBCSports) August 4, 2018

-Matt Barnes believes having a star-studded roster did harm more than good for the Clippers as “egos” prevented them from playing together as a team.
-It could also be one of the major reasons why Chris Paul decided to leave the Clippers and demanded a trade to the Houston Rockets last summer.
+Matt Barnes believes having a star-studded roster did more harm than good for the Clippers as “egos” prevented them from playing together as a team.
+It could also be one of the major reasons why Chris Paul decided to leave the Clippers and demand a trade to the Houston Rockets last summer.
 During the 2016-17 NBA season, Barnes was given the opportunity to return to the Golden State Warriors, who, like the Clippers, have multiple NBA superstars on their team.

-However, Barnes revealed that the Warriors are a very different team from the Clippers, and the thing that only matters to them is winning an NBA championship title.
-Unlike the Clippers who only reached the Western Conference semis, the Warriors managed to establish a dynasty and still the top favorite team to take home the Larry O’Brien Trophy next season.
+However, Barnes revealed that the Warriors are a very different team from the Clippers, and the thing that only matters to them is winning an NBA championship.
+Unlike the Clippers, who only reached the Western Conference semis, the Warriors managed to establish a dynasty and are still the favorite team to take home the Larry O’Brien Trophy next season.

 Meanwhile, the Clippers will be entering the 2018-19 NBA season without the “Big Three” of Blake Griffin, Chris Paul, and DeAndre Jordan.
 Griffin is currently playing for the Detroit Pistons.
 Paul recently signed a new contract with the Rockets, while Jordan is finally a member of the Dallas Mavericks.